-Bernard Marantelli works for the London-based PR company Lexington Communications, directed by Mike Craven, having been recruited as a consultant in February 2003.
-He has helped Lexington with its work for the the UK biotechnology-industry lobby group, the Agricultural Biotechnology Council (ABC), particularly during the UK's Public Debate on GM.
+Bernard Marantelli worked for the London-based PR company Lexington Communications, directed by Mike Craven, having been recruited as a consultant in February 2003.
+He helped Lexington with its work for the UK biotechnology-industry lobby group, the Agricultural Biotechnology Council (ABC), particularly during the UK's Public Debate on GM.
 The ABC was founded in 2002 by Monsanto along with Bayer CropScience, BASF, Dow Agrosciences, Dupont and Syngenta.

 Prior to Lexington Marantelli worked on PR for Monsanto.
 Recruited in 1998, his first role was to coordinate 'scientific communication' for Monsanto's Government and Public Affairs office in London.
 In 2000 he was transferred to the Scientific Affairs team in Monsanto's European headquarters Brussels where his responsibilities are said to have included 'issues management' and 'scientific communication' for the Europe-Africa region.